HIGHLIGHTS-India unveils budget aimed at boosting incomes, spurring economic growth

 * To allocate 993 billion rupees ($13.97 billion) for the education sector in 2020/21 * To allocate 286 billion rupees ($4.02 billion) on federal schemes for women

-* Government to sell part of its holding in Life Insurance Corp HEALTHCARE
+* India pegs divestment target for 2020/21 at 2.1 trillion rupees ($29.55 billion) * Government to sell part of its holding in Life Insurance Corp

-* India to allocate 690 billion rupees ($9.7 billion) toward healthcare spending * Taxes from medical devices to used to fund healthcare infrastructure

-MANUFACTURING * Scheme focused on encouraging manufacture of mobile phones, electronic equipment and semiconductor packaging to be introduced
+MANUFACTURING * Scheme focused on encouraging the manufacture of mobile phones, electronic equipment, and semiconductor packaging to be introduced

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)